 Introduction

-The COVID-19 pandemic, otherwise known as the coronavirus pandemic, is a result of the spread of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) thought to be contracted from bats originating in Wuhan, China.
-The United States had their first case diagnosed in Snohomish County, WA on January 20, 2020.
-Since then, the number of cases in the US has grown to 1.89 Million, with 21,349 in Washington alone.
-In an effort to slow the spread of the virus, states have issued stay at home orders to strongly encourage social distancing.
-Washington issued their stay-at-home order on March 23, 2020 extending through to May 31, 2020.
+The COVID-19 pandemic, otherwise known as the coronavirus pandemic, is a result of the spread of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) thought to have been contracted from bats originating in Wuhan, China.
+The first case in the United States was diagnosed in Snohomish County, WA on January 20, 2020.
+Since then, the number of cases in the US has grown to 1.89 Million with 21,349 in Washington alone.
+In an effort to slow the spread of the virus, states have issued stay-at-home orders to strongly encourage social distancing.
+Washington state issued a stay-at-home order from March 23, 2020 to May 31, 2020.
 The impact the coronavirus has had on the economy has been partially due to the temporary shutdown of businesses.
 Therefore, reopening as soon as possible without allowing the virus to explode in new cases is an important question to address.

 The purpose of this project is to minimize the number of state mandated shelter in place order (SIPO) days in Washington such that the number of infected persons requiring hospitalization is below the hospital capacity and the number of deaths is limited to a defined number.
 Several variations of the optimization problem will be analyzed: standard case with no SIPO, stay at home order following real life scenario of Washington, and optimizing the duration of SIPO given a minimum start date of March 23.
 These scenarios will be compared to one another for further analysis of the effectiveness of the SIPO.